Church Pension Group | Post-Retirement Health Benefits

 Overview

 You must be at least age 65 (unless disabled as determined by Social Security) to participate in Medicare.
 If you are enrolled in Medicare (Parts A and B) and retired, you and your eligible spouse or eligible surviving spouse (as defined below) may be eligible for financial assistance to purchase post-retirement health benefits from The Episcopal Church Medical Trust.
-This financial assistance is a separate benefit provided by CPF outside of the Clergy Pension Plan and is referred to as the post-retirement health subsidy.
+This financial assistance is a separate benefit provided by CPF outside of the Clergy Pension Plan.

 If You or Your Spouse Are Under Age 65 When You Retire